 - You can choose either chocolate or gummy worms.

 - You can choose neither chocolate nor gummy worms.

 In the example using either, you get at least one kind of candy.
 But in the example using neither, you get nothing.
 That’s why the word either has a positive connotation and the word neither has a negative connotation.

 Using Either as Different Parts of Speech

-For a deeper dive into the grammar of either vs. neither, it's important to consider how these words can be used as four different parts of speech (adjective, pronoun, adverb, and conjunction).
-Explore the meanings and usage of each part of speech, along with sample sentences that demonstrate correct usage of either and neither.
+The word either can function as four different parts of speech (adjective, pronoun, adverb, and conjunction).
+Explore the meanings and usage of each part of speech with sample sentences that demonstrate the correct usage.

-When either is used as an adjective, it can refer to "both of two things," or to "one or the other of two things."
+When you use either as an adjective, it means "both of two things" or "one or the other of two things."
+For example: